Eco Church

 “The Lord God took the man and put him in the Garden of Eden to work it and take care of it” Genesis 2:15

 As Christians, we believe that earth is God’s gift to all humanity, and our responsibility is to care for God’s creation.
+Eco Church is an award scheme for churches who want to engage with caring for the earth as a key part of their Christian faith, in response to the climate and nature crisis.

 Climate change, plastic pollution, habitat loss and our use of resources are just some of the issues that face us all.
 We want to learn more about our responsibility as stewards of the earth through becoming part of the wider Eco Church network, working on activities that nurture and protect our local environment and contribute to the planet’s wellbeing.

-Eco Church Bronze Award
+Eco Church Bronze Award - March 2025

 Worship and Teaching